 When it comes to looking and feeling like an IRL Disney Princess, nothing beats long, fluttery lashes.
 There’s just something extra magical about a perfect lash situation that transforms every beauty look.
 That said, committing to falsies and eyelash extensions can be a bit of a tall order.
 High-end falsies take a lot of time to master and don’t come cheap, and an eyelash extension habit can be expensive to maintain.
 For many, they’re best left to special occasions.

 This is where lash tinting comes in.
 (Not to be confused with an eyelash lift—that’s different.)
 Lash tints are a happy medium between mascara and falsies, giving you a wide-eyed, long-lashed look for a relatively affordable price and with little upkeep.
 If you’re someone who regularly gets their brows shaped and tinted, then adding a lash tint to your routine will barely make a dent in both your budget and time.

-There are a few different options when it comes to last tinting, and you can do it either at home or at a professional salon.
-But TBH, lashes are a bit too close to the eyeballs for comfort, and we’d recommend getting them professionally done over a home treatment.
+There are a few different options when it comes to lash tinting, and you can do it either at home or at a professional salon.
+That being said, lashes are a bit too close to the eyeballs for comfort, and we’d recommend getting them professionally done over a home treatment.
 We love a good DIY, but our eyeballs are important.

 Here’s everything you need to know about getting your lashes tinted:

 An eyelash tint consists of adding a special dye to your eyelashes, giving you weeks of dark, full lashes without the assistance of mascara.
 You recline in a salon chair and a technician applies the dye to your lashes while you keep your eyes closed for about 10 minutes.
 It’s a quick, relatively painless process.